 The British boy William Ernest Henley contracted tuberculosis of the bone when he was just 12 years old.
-He suffered from the disease until he was 25.
+He suffered from the disease for 13 years, until he was 25.
 By then, it had progressed all the way to his foot.
-13 years.

 The doctors then told him that they would have to remove his most severely infected leg immediately, and that if he were to survive, they would need to remove the other one as well.